airalab/robonomics-wiki/docs/wschool2021-build-dapp-interface.md

 In this tutorial I show how to change the interface of small dapp from scratch without any stable library of UI components.
 So I will import and create not only different Vue components, but also write my own styles.

-If your application is big or your project has whole bunch of dapps, in the future you'd better look for building library of components specifically for your project to make UI more organized and efficient ( [example tool for organizing](https://storybook.js.org)), or if you are okay with standart interface themes, you can use any third party UI Libraries ([for example](https://vuetifyjs.com/)).
+If your application is big or your project has whole bunch of dapps, in the future you'd better look for building library of components specifically for your project to make UI more organized and efficient ([for example, here is a tool for organizing components](https://storybook.js.org)), or if you are okay with standart interface themes, you can use any third party UI Libraries ([for example](https://vuetifyjs.com/)).

 ## First import or where to start